 She flees with them to a place of safety where she meets the handsome and charming Gabriel Stone.
 He shows her a better way of life, but is he everything he appears to be?

 Violet decides to stop running and finds the courage to return to London to confront the children’s father.
 There she finds a far greater evil than she ever thought possible.

 How far will Violet go to protect her children?

 Set against the background of two very different worlds in Edwardian London’s East End this is the second in the Hope Series.

 A GIRL CALLED HOPE

-When disaster strikes they lose everything.
-Can Hope keep the family together when fate is pulling them apart?
-What will she sacrificed to save them?
+Can Hope keep them together when fate is pulling them apart?

 THE GUARDIAN ANGEL